davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 Model group **B**, displayed in
 @fig:model_results|b and -@fig:model_tracers|b,
 tracks the potential thermal structure of oceanic plates stalled under the forearc at successive times.
-Each run begins at a specified time with the subduction of oceanic lithosphere assigned an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.
+The modeling begins with the subduction time of a oceanic lithosphere parcel of a given age, with an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.